The Prince (anthology): New Washington

 However, Colonel Falkenberg has decided to stay on New Washington – to settle down after his many wanderings and adventures, marry Glenda Ruth Horton whom he considers a fitting mate for himself, and sit out the coming disaster on and around Earth.
 Falkenberg negotiates a contract with the mayor of Allansport, to enforce the Laws of War and protect Allansport from rebel violence in return for 50% ownership of the mines and mills there.
 Falkenberg also tricks the mayor into authorizing a land grant for the Legion, the mayor not realizing that this was a strategic move which decided the entire war.
-With the land grant confirmed by both the New Washington rebel government and the pro-Frankin Loyalist administration, under CoDominium law the Legionnaires become settlers instead of mercenaries.
+With the land grant confirmed by both the New Washington rebel government and the pro-Franklin Loyalist administration, under CoDominium law the Legionnaires become settlers instead of mercenaries.
 This means that while the Franklin mercenaries are forced off New Washington, the Legion stays and effectively is in control of the entire planet.
 In the end, with the Confederates driven off the planet, Falkenberg becomes Protector of New Washington, with the local rebel factions which started the war being marginalized.
 In fact Falkenberg is effectively king of New Washington, observing that "Maybe people are ready for monarchy again, at that."
 (Later volumes of Pournelle's Future History show that monarchy is indeed about to make a major comeback).
 New Washington is now firmly in the Lermontov camp, and can serve as a base for the Fleet.

 Meanwhile, tensions on Earth have grown to the point that when there is a vote of no confidence in the Grand Senate, the Senate dissolves and there is not enough stability in many districts to appoint or elect new Grand Senators.
 Earth is lurching towards the Great Patriotic Wars which will leave the planet a devastated, desolate ruin and destroy the CoDominium.